finos/common-domain-model/documentation/source/documentation.rst

 Post-Execution: Contract
 """"""""""""""""""""""""

-For contractual products, once a transaction has been agreed, a contract gets executed between the contractual legal entities for that transaction.
-In addition to the tradable product, a contract has a set of attributes which are only qualified at the post-execution stage: calculation agent, documentation, governing law, etc.
+The contract type is only applicable to contractual products.
+It represents the state of a trade after the execution has been confirmed.
+A contract has a set of attributes which are optional but would only apply to a post-execution stage: calculation agent, documentation, governing law, etc.

 .. code-block:: Haskell